Lecturer in Applied Psychology

 Past PhD students supervised

 My research programme primarily lies within the following key research themes: 1) Mental health implications of human-animal attachment, 2) Role of animals within adversity, risk, and resilience, and 3) Child development and the human-animal bond.
-Key topics include the impact of animals on psychological health for those with and without a formal mental health diagnosis, the conceptualization and impact of pet attachment on mental health outcomes, pets’ ‘protective’ roles in early childhood adversity, the role of animals within domestic abuse, and the impact of witnessing and engaging in childhood animal cruelty on long-term developmental outcomes.
+Key topics include the impact of animals on psychological health for those with and without a formal mental health diagnosis, the role of pets for perinatal mental health, the conceptualization and impact of pet attachment on mental health outcomes, pets’ ‘protective’ roles in early childhood adversity, the role of animals within domestic abuse, and the impact of witnessing and engaging in childhood animal cruelty on long-term developmental outcomes.
 I have carried out and evaluated school-based interventions to promote positive and safe child-animal interactions, working in collaboration with external organisations such as animal charities.
 I also have a broad interest in the promotion of wellbeing, particularly among students and higher education staff.

 You can find my publications here: https://www.researchgate.net/profile/Roxanne-Hawkins